burning-river/housing_price_predictions/README.md

 #### Predictive modeling

 The workflow of model training can be illustrated as below.
 The model is evaluated on the mean R2 scores from 5-fold cross validation.
 If the mean R2 score is greater than 0.8, then the trained model is deployed.
-Currently, our framework doesn't include monitoring data skew.
-It is work in progress.
+The work follows the MLOps framework that includes experiment tracking, inference, and detecting data drift between training and test set.

 <p float="left">
 <img src="figures/training_workflow.png" width="1200" height="750"/>